SeldonIO/seldon-core-launcher/seldon-core/README.md

 # Overview

 This is the core installer for GCP Launcher.
+Depending on your use case you have several ways to install seldon-core on your Kubernetes cluster.

+  * For one click installation of seldon core onto a kubernetes cluster use the Google Marketplace UI.
-As a user if you wish to install seldon-core on a kubernetes cluster you should follow the docs at https://github.com/SeldonIO/seldon-core.
+  * As a user if you wish to install seldon-core on a kubernetes cluster you can follow the docs at https://github.com/SeldonIO/seldon-core which has [installation instructions](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md) using Helm or Ksonnet.

-If you wish to install and test or develop the core deployer for seldon-core on GCP Launcher then you can follow the instructions below.
+  * If you wish to install, test or develop the core deployer for seldon-core on GCP MarketPlace then you can follow the instructions below which will create seldon-core in the same way as the GCP MarketPlace but using the CLI.

 ## Create a cluster

+Create a kubernetes cluster and ensure you have a cluster-admin role.

 ```
 CLUSTER=cluster-1